John Cooke (Colorado politician): Crime

-Cooke supported a resolution by Buck which asked for support from the Greeley city council for Buck's request for an ICE office in Greeley.
+Cooke supported a resolution by Buck, which asked for support from the Greeley city council for Buck's request for an ICE office in Greeley.
 Cooke stated that "if the federal government wants to establish an ICE office here, they'll establish an ICE office here".
 When Governor Bill Ritter planned to release 3,500 prisoners early to save $45 million, as a part of a plan to reduce the state budget by $320 million, Cooke proposed cutting social programs instead.

 Cooke opposed gun control legislation proposed by President Barack Obama.
-He also refused to enforced gun control legislation passed in Colorado.
-Cooke proposed legislation in the state senate which would repeal Colorado's fifteen-round limit on ammunition magazines.
+He also refused to enforce gun control legislation passed in Colorado.
+Cooke proposed legislation in the state senate that would repeal Colorado's fifteen-round limit on ammunition magazines.